Carmen Ana Culpeper

-Carmen Ana Culpeper served as the first female Secretary of the Puerto Rico Department of the Treasury during the administration of Governor Carlos Romero Barceló.
+Carmen Ana Culpeper-Ramírez served as the first female Secretary of the Puerto Rico Department of the Treasury during the administration of Governor Carlos Romero Barceló.
 During the governorship of Pedro Rosselló, she served as the president of the then government-owned Puerto Rico Telephone Company.

+Born on May 21, 1945 in Santurce, Puerto Rico, she holds a BBA in Finance from the University of Puerto Rico and an MBA from the Wharton School of the University of Pennsylvania.

 In addition to serving as Regional Director of the United States Small Business Administration, she served as a member of the Board of Directors of Centennial Corporation and of Banco Santander Puerto Rico.

 She currently works as a financial consultant.

-Culpeper holds an MBA from the Wharton School of the University of Pennsylvania.
+She is a member of Eta Gamma Delta sorority.